goodindahhood/SPIS15-Project-Graphics-Philip-Ken/README.md

 **Known Problems -**
 1.)
 By removing lots of height or y pixel length, lines are created that move certain parts of the picture up 1 pixel
 2.)
 Removing lots of either x or y pixel length creates areas that don't blend well together
 *(Seam Carving through first resizing then seam carving fixes some detriments/problems like this)*

+<sub>3.)Our seam carving program only removes seams by width and height; however height removal needs work.
+Also this program cannot add seams to expand seams in an image, thereby increasing height and width.</sub>

 **Examples**